btmccollum/penda-app/spec.md

     - Same as above, I started with Devise but instead created a custom log out route for both types of users through a singular Sessions controller
 - [x] Include third party signup/login (how e.g. Devise/OmniAuth)
     - Same as above, a custom Sessions controller currently permits a user to login/signup through Facebook and Google
-- [] Include nested resource show or index (URL e.g. users/2/recipes)
+- [x] Include nested resource show or index (URL e.g. users/2/recipes)
+    - project time entries index, '/projects/:project_id/time_entries'
 - [x] Include nested resource "new" form (URL e.g. recipes/1/ingredients/new)
-    - time entries: /projects/:project_id/time_entries/new
+    - new time entries for projects '/projects/:project_id/time_entries/new'
 - [x] Include form display of validation errors (form URL e.g. /recipes/new)
     - forms display validation errors

 Confirm:
-- [ ] The application is pretty DRY
+- [x] The application is pretty DRY
-- [ ] Limited logic in controllers
+- [x] Limited logic in controllers
-- [ ] Views use helper methods if appropriate
+- [x] Views use helper methods if appropriate
 - [x] Views use partials if appropriate
     -partials used for user forms